bed233/Final-Year-Project/Diary.md

 Completed the UI for the App Scanner module of my security suite.
 Have begun working on the file scanner UI which will take a lot of work.

 ## 18/02/2023/ - 22/02/2023
-Created progress bar that links up with scanner to show user the progress of the scanner.
+Created progress bar that links up with scanner to show user the progress of the scanner and completed the majority of the file scanner's UI.